-Cranewood is a small stone English country house of the Georgian period.
-Located at 113 Main Street in the downtown area of Sackville, near Crane’s Corner; the house was constructed about 1836.
-The estate was the official residence of the President of Mount Allison University.
+Cranewood is a quaint Georgian-style stone country house situated at 113 Main Street in Sackville‘s downtown area, near Crane’s Corner.
+Built around 1836, the property once served as the official residence for the President of Mount Allison University.

-Cranewood was designated a local historic place for its association with local businessmen William Crane and Josiah Wood, a merchant, judge and long-term elected provincial legislator in New Brunswick serving from 1824–1842.
-He also was a member of the Legislative Council of New Brunswick from 1843–1850.
-The architectural style of the home, the use of local stone, the streetscape which the estate presents, adds to the heritage value of this historic place.
+This local historic site is celebrated for its connections to notable local entrepreneurs William Crane and Josiah Wood.
+Wood, a merchant, judge, and elected provincial legislator for New Brunswick from 1824 to 1842, also served on the Legislative Council of New Brunswick between 1843 and 1850.
+The house’s architectural design, use of local stone, and contribution to the streetscape add to its heritage value.

-William Crane born at Grand Pre, Nova Scotia in 1784, the son of the distinguished Colonel Crane, MLA of Nova Scotia, had numerous commercial and agricultural interests including a place of honour in the establishment of the Cunard shipping line.
-After the death of his first wife in 1830 he started construction of a new stone residence in 1836.
-He married Eliza Wood, at St. John’s Church, London, England, October 25, 1838.
-When they returned from England in 1838 they found the house still not quite complete.
-Crane was elected to the House of Assembly and was Speaker of the House when he died in Fredericton in 1853.
+Born in 1784 in Grand Pre, Nova Scotia, William Crane was the son of the esteemed Colonel Crane, MLA of Nova Scotia.
+Crane held various commercial and agricultural interests, including a prominent role in founding the Cunard shipping line.
+Following his first wife’s death in 1830, he began constructing the stone residence in 1836.
+He married Eliza Wood at St. John’s Church in London, England, on October 25, 1838.
+Upon their return to England in 1838, they discovered the house was still under construction.
+Crane served in the House of Assembly and was the Speaker of the House when he passed away in Fredericton in 1853.

-In August of 2013 the Malcolm and Debbie Fisher family of Sackville purchased Cranewood from Mount Allison.
-Their daughter Mari operates the business.
-Long time residents of the Sackville area, the family has a love for historic homes and properties and wanted to make sure that the integrity of the home would be kept.
+In August 2013, the Malcolm and Debbie Fisher family from Sackville acquired Cranewood from Mount Allison.
+Their daughter Mari manages the business.
+As long-time residents with a passion for historic homes and properties, the family aimed to preserve the home’s integrity.